 Well first and foremost, no genuine lawyer is ever allowed to ‘cold-call’ a client, whether by phone, letter or email.
 If you are contacted by telephone in the first instance and did not request the call in advance, then you can safely assume that the caller is not who they claim to be and is probably working some type of scam.

 Secondly, ask yourself where did the caller obtain your details from in the first place?
 As with most EU countries, Spain operates strict Data Protection laws.
 No genuine lawyer would have legitimate access to a list of former clients of a private timeshare company.
-The truth is that the caller was already in possession of your details because he or she is either a member of the original timeshare company, or is someone connected with it.
-Possibly, it is just another scammer who purchased a list of potentially disgruntled clients from the timeshare company that robbed them in the first place.
-Such lists are rather insultingly known as ‘suckers’ lists’, on the basis/belief that if a client could be ripped off with a dubious product in the first place, there is a good chance they could be conned a second time.
+The more likely truth is that the caller obtained your personal details from an illegal source.
+In most cases, you are being contacted by the original timeshare scammers themselves.
+A classic case of ‘poacher turned gamekeeper’.
+At best, they are separate scammers who purchased a list of potentially disgruntled clients from the timeshare company that robbed them in the first place.
+Such lists are rather insultingly known as ‘suckers’ lists’, on the basis/belief that if a client could be ripped off with a dubious product in the first place, there is a good chance they could be conned a second time with a reclaim scam.

 Genuine Spanish lawyers ‘Abogados‘ must be subscribed with the principal registry and governing body for all registered lawyers in Spain (Abogados) is the Consejo General de la Abogacia Española based in Madrid.